Dana Curtis Covey

-Dana Curtis Covey (born March 27, 1951) is an American military veteran, orthopaedic surgeon, and academic.
-He is currently a clinical professor of orthopaedic surgery at the University of California, San Diego.
+Dana Curtis Covey (born March 27, 1951) is an American military veteran, orthopaedic surgeon serving as clinical professor of orthopaedic surgery at UC San Diego School of Medicine.

 From 1973 to 2014, Covey served in the US Navy and was deployed to multiple wars and contingency operations, including Ernest Will, Desert Storm, Provide Promise, Iraqi Freedom, Enduring Freedom and others.

 Early life and education

-Born in Woodland, California, Covey received an appointment to the US Naval Academy, Annapolis, and received a Bachelor of Science in oceanography in 1973.
-He obtained a Master of Science in immunology/zoology from the University of Idaho, Moscow, in 1980.
-Covey then earned a medical doctorate in 1984 from the University of Washington, Seattle.
+Born in Woodland, California, Covey received an appointment to the United States Naval Academy, and received a Bachelor of Science in oceanography in 1973.
+He obtained a Master of Science in immunology/zoology from the University of Idaho in 1980.
+Covey then earned a M.D. in 1984 from the University of Washington School of Medicine.